DomenicScarcella/web-sprint-challenge-advanced-css-and-intro-js/README.md

 1. How would you describe acessibility on the web to someone new to programming?

-  * It allows people with disabilities to use websites.
+  * It allows people with disabilities to understand content of web pages, even if they have diffculty seeing, hearing or navigating a typical GUI.

 2. Talk about 3 different things you can do to ensure your website is accessible.